 A lot of people lose their homes to foreclosure out of sheer denial.
-Unfortunately, ignoring a foreclosure notice will not make the problem go away.
-In fact, the longer you wait, the more you reduce the options available.
-That’s why as soon as you run into trouble with paying the mortgage, you should contact your lender to see if you can work something out.
+Unfortunately, ignoring a foreclosure notice will not make the problem go away — the longer you wait, the more you reduce the options available.
+That’s why as soon as you run into trouble paying the mortgage, you should contact your lender to see if you can work something out.

-According to the U.S. Consumer Financial Protection Bureau, you should be prepared to discuss why you can’t pay the mortgage, whether the situation’s only temporary and details about your income.
+According to the U.S. Consumer Financial Protection Bureau, you should be prepared to discuss why you can’t pay the mortgage, whether or not the situation is temporary and details about your income.
 For lenders, helping a borrower keep the home can be a best-case scenario, especially at a time when the market may already be flooded with other foreclosed properties.
 You can also contact the Consumer Financial Protection Bureau to talk to a housing counselor about your options.

 Refinancing a home can be an option, but only for buyers who aren’t already stretched to the max.
 For example, if you’re on track to pay off your mortgage in 10 years, you could extend the amortization of the loan, thus making the payments smaller.

-Keep in mind, however, that refinancing often includes some pretty hefty fees (for breaking your existing mortgage contract), and may also cost you more in interest over time.
+Keep in mind, however, that refinancing often includes some pretty hefty fees and might also cost you more in interest over time.
 For those who are already overextended on the loan, refinancing may not be an option at all.